vipra-uwf/VIPRA/docs/pages/implementation/obstacles.md

 ## Expected Effects

-The obstacle set is ready for the first timestep of the simulation
+The Map is ready for the first timestep of the simulation

 ---